lawvs/react-native-local-html/README.md

 # React Native Webview Local HTML Example

-This is a simple example of using React Native WebView to load local HTML files in a React Native application.
-The project demonstrates how to create a basic app that displays a local HTML file using the WebView component.
+This is a simple example of using React Native WebView to load local HTML files, including local JavaScript and CSS files.

 ## Features